doublemoulinet/Morrowind-Modular-Mod-Guide/CORE.md

 The following are all you need to play the game on modern systems.
 This section and [Setup](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/SETUP.md) are the only required sections of the guide.
 The patches section fixes most of the game's bugs, and MOP and Project Atlas dramatically increase performance.

 ## Loose Files Backups
 Most of the game's files are packed in the game BSAs, but a few file types (fonts, splash screens, video) are installed loose.
-If you intend to tinker with your mod installations, it's recommended that you navigate to your game's /Data Files and create a zip backup of the following folders:
+Since Wrye Mash doesn't use a virtual file system, installed mods that change these loose files will overwrite them, making uninstallation a pain.
+If you intend to tinker with your mod installations, it's recommended that you navigate to your game's */Data Files* and create a zip backup of the following folders:
 1. Fonts
 1. Splash
 1. the 3 videos from the /Videos folder: